Skip to Content

 Other Differences

 There are lots of other differences between the two parks as well Walt Disney World offers MagicBands, which can be used to open resort hotel doors, pay for purchases, allow access to the parks, and utilize Genie+.
-While there are currently no MagicBands at Disneyland, that is scheduled to change soon.
+MagicBand+ has recently come to Disneyland but with decreased functionality.

 Have you been to both parks?
 What is the biggest difference between Disneyland and Disney World that you’ve experienced?